 Every coach is different.
 My training, experience and personality all influence how I work.
-This page clarifies what you can expect, and offers guidelines on how to make the most of this partnership.
+This page clarifies what you can expect, and offers guidelines on how to make the most of our partnership.

 • To create a judgment-free, confidential, curious space, where you can bring anything of yourself to the table.